POSTED BY November 11, 2019 COMMENTS (13)ON

-Once your PIS account is linked with Demat and trading account, you can invest in stocks online.
+Once your PIS account is linked with a Demat and trading account, you can invest in stocks online.

 Many banks make it mandatory to open a separate Non-PIS account along with a PIS Account.
 They offer 4-in-1 Account which includes:

-Note that PIS is mainly a permission and not an account in itself.
-If you want to buy and sell stocks in India, you would need NRE/NRO bank account along with Demat and Trading account.
+Note that PIS is mainly permission and not an account in itself.
+If you want to buy and sell stocks in India, you would need NRE/NRO bank account along with the Demat and Trading account.
 Below are the details for each of those.